 There are many factors involved in determining the ideal viscosity for your vehicle, including your climate, driving style, and vehicle manufacturer recommendations.

 Understanding how engine oil viscosity grade that your car needs helps you better understand how your engine works in different scenarios.
-Although you may find a lot of myths and suggestions on the internet to mix certain types of engine oils to improve mileage or fuel economy, still the best thing to do is to follow the manufacturer’s recommendation.
+Although you may find a lot of myths and suggestions on the internet to mix oil brands or mix certain types of engine oils to improve mileage or fuel economy, still the best thing to do is to follow the manufacturer’s recommendation.

 In this article, we answered the question: “Can you mix 5w20 and 5w30 engine oil?”.
 While it is generally safe to add or mix a few volumes to top up your oil, we still advise doing it in an emergency case only.